zakk-h/vlp/src/info/parkintro.md

-# Park Intro
+# About VLP

-This is a park introduction.
-We need to add some text and descriptions.
+Welcome to Valdese Lakeside Park - a 300 acre park with construction set to start in 2020.
+You are viewing the Adventure Trail map.